uthoplatforms/utho-cloud-controller-manager/README.md

 ```

 ## Examples
-Here are some examples of how you could leverage `utho-cloud-controller-manager`:
+Here are some complete examples of an application leveraging `utho-cloud-controller-manager`:

 * [Network loadbalancers](examples/network)
 * [Applicaton loadbalancers](examples/application)